mpartel/usbmooc-scripts/README.markdown

 - clears apt's package cache
 - removes the TMC plugin's settings

-Must be run as root.
+Must be run as root since it needs to mount the image.
 Requires ruby, sqlite3 and parted.